OTRS/otrs/INSTALL.md

 -----------------

 If you use MySQL, you can use the Web based installer (http://yourhost/otrs/installer.pl).
-Otherwise, please follow README.database for instructions.
+Otherwise, please follow [README.database.md](README.database.md) for instructions.

 9. First login
 --------------